MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 <a name="Configuration"></a>
 ## 5. Configuration
 - GPS sensor: set data rate to 10Hz = 0.1s (or higher if possible without lost of accuracy).
-Crosscheck carefully names of available GPS sensors and rename, if needed.
-The application generally expects sensors coordinates, speed and satellites, if supported:
+Crosscheck names of available GPS sensors and rename, if needed.
+The application expects sensors coordinates, speed and satellites, if supported, with any of following name:
-	- RCGPS-F3x:  "GPS", "GPS Speed", "GPS Sats" (Application ID is 0x5111) with firmware 0.0.3d or newer
+	- Coord_names = {"GPS", "gps"}
+	- Speed_names = {"GPS Speed", "GPS speed", "gps speed", "GSpd", "gspd"}
+	- Sats_names = {"GPS Sats", "GPS sats", "gps sats", "GSats", "gsats", "GPS Satellites"}

+- For individual telemetry units:
+	- RCGPS-F3x: use firmware 0.0.3d or newer.
+Create a DIY sensor "GPS Sats" with Application ID is 0x5111.
+Sensors coordinates, speed and satellites are supported
- 	- SM-Modelbau GPS-Logger 3: "GPS", "GSpd", "GSats" (be careful – for GPS units with firmware v1.31 Ethos will recognize this sensor with Application ID 0x0860 and sets its name as "GPS Satellites".
-It is needed to delete such sensor and create a new DIY sensor with Physical ID as other Logger sensors and with Application ID 0x0870!)
+	- SM-Modelbau GPS-Logger 3: be careful – due to error in the Logger firmware v1.31 will Ethos wrongly recognize a sensor with Application ID 0x0860 and with name "GPS Satellites".
+It is needed to delete such sensor and create a new DIY sensor with Application ID 0x0870!
+Sensors coordinates, speed and satellites are supported
-	- FrSky GPS ADV:  "GPS", "GPS Speed"
+	- FrSky GPS ADV: Sensors coordinates and speed are supported
-	- Other GPS: "GPS", "GSpd"
+	- Other GPS: Sensors coordinates and speed are supported

 Note: Speed sensors must be configured in Ethos to give m/s!
 Note: if the GPS sensor was bind (discovered) in the Ethos system version 1.6.1 or earlier, it is strongly recommended to delete it and discover again.
 It should fix various issues affecting Ethos before version 1.6.2